JavaScript API Reference

 Example:

-const filled = df.fillNulls(new veloxx.WasmValue(0)); // Fill with 0
+const filled = df.fillNulls(new veloxx.WasmValue(0)); // Fill numeric nulls with 0 in all columns

-const filledStr = df.fillNulls(new veloxx.WasmValue("Unknown")); // Fill with string
+const filledStr = df.fillNulls(new veloxx.WasmValue("Unknown"), ["category"]); // Fill string nulls in 'category' column

 Concatenation